corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-serialisation.md

 ### Inaccessible Private Properties

-Whilst the Corda AMQP serialization framework supports private object properties without publicly accessible getter methods, this development idiom is strongly discouraged.
+The Corda AMQP serialization framework does not support private object properties without publicly accessible getter methods, this development idiom is strongly discouraged.

 For example.